Is The Popular Succulent Jade Plant Poisonous or Toxic?

 The plant grows up to 6’ feet in size.

-The beautiful, miniature, star-shaped flowers in varied hues of white, pink, orange, and purple add to the beauty of the plant during the spring season.
+The beautiful, miniature, star-shaped flowers in varied hues of white, pink, orange, and purple add to the plant’s beauty during the spring season.

 The plant is called by numerous common names, including: